Easter egg (media): Software

 An Easter egg is found on all Microsoft Windows operating systems before XP.
 In the 3D Text screen saver, entering the text "volcano" will display the names of all the volcanoes in the United States.
 Microsoft removed this Easter egg in XP but added others.
 In Windows Vista and later, by launching a screensaver executable (introduced with Windows Vista) on the command line with the /p65552 flag, for example launching the "bubbles" screen saver with bubbles.scr /p65552 command-line parameter, it runs as desktop wallpaper.
-Microsoft Excel 95 contains a hidden action game similar to Doom (1993) called The Hall of Tortured Souls.
+Microsoft Excel 95 contains a hidden minigame called The Hall of Tortured Souls, which consists of a small explorable 3D room in a visual style similar to Doom (1993).
+The names of the Excel's programmers are written on the room's walls.

 The Google search engine famously contains many Easter eggs, given to the user in response to certain search queries.

 Steve Jobs banned Easter eggs from Apple products upon his return to the company.
 The first Easter egg to appear after his death is in a 2012 update to the Mac App Store for OS X Mountain Lion, in which downloaded apps are temporarily timestamped as "24 January 1984", the date of the sales launch of the original Macintosh.

 The Python programming language and its ecosystem of libraries include various Easter eggs.